jetelain/GeometryToolkit/README.md

 ## Features

+### 2D Vectors

-2 dimensions vectors arithmetic with long, int, float and double support.
+2D vectors arithmetic with long, int, float and double support.

-Matrix transforms on 2 dimensions vectors.
+Matrix transforms on 2D vectors.

-2 dimensions polygon arithmetic.
+### 2D Polygons

+Arithmetic operations with two or more polygons : union, difference, intersection

+Offsetting of polygon.

+Relations with points:
+- test if point is in polygon
+- distance from point to polygon
+- distance from point to boundary

+Properties : Centroid, Area, Bounds

+### 2D Paths

+Offsetting path to polygon.

+Path following with abitrary step length.

+Properties : Length, Clockwise

+### Other shapes

+Rotated rectangle:
+- Compute the smallest rectangle containing a list of points
+- Compute the largest rectangle between a list of points

+Circle:
+- Compute the smallest circle containing a list of points

+### JSON

+Serialization/Deserialization to/from GeoJSON

+### WKT

+Serialization/Deserialization to/from Well-known text (OGC, Open Geospatial Consortium)

+### SVG

+Serialization to SVG path definition.

 ## License